 3. Product Descriptions that Lack Content

-Even though images are crucial to capturing a person’s attention and securing a sale, product descriptions are just as important.
+Even though images are crucial to capturing a person’s attention and securing a sale, product descriptions are just as important when implementing e-commerce conversion optimization.
 Not only does this provide the buyer with more information, but it’s a good opportunity to add keywords with the idea of generating search engine traffic.

 Product descriptions should meet these requirements: